CaperCube/HyperVox/readme.md

 # Temporary Notes
 - Root dir entry point should just be in charge of serving the `client` to connected users
 - The `server` entry point should be in charge of allowing connections and managing a network game.
 See [Connecting to a specific socket](https://stackoverflow.com/questions/52138337/socket-io-makes-multiple-connections-when-the-page-is-refreshed-node-js)
-- Singleplayer and multiplayer games should both "connect" to a GameManager
-    - Singleplayer clients talk directly to the GameManager
-    - Multiplayer clients talk to server which talks to the GameManager
-    - Using this method, servers should not need many changes if any to support new features in multiplayer

 - Generate world data and send to player when the reach their world limit
 - If no chunk data exists, fill area with a visual world border / "loading chunk" zone

-## when removing a block
-- Modify the chunk data
-- Remove the selected bloock faces of the chnk mesh
-- Create new faces based on surrounding blocks
-- Merge new faces with chunk mesh (async function ()?)

 ## Other
 - Weapons have different ammounts of recoil